-► 1 Terap (Artocarpus elasticus)
+Terap (Artocarpus elasticus)

 After Flame of the Forest, retrace your steps, make a left turn and walk down along the red brick path to this tree.
-Look out for the 14th Century Walk marker that will indicate that you are continuing on the right path.
+Look out for the 14th Century Walk marker that will indicate you are continuing on the right path.

 The Terap is a tall forest tree that can grow up to 45m tall and develops buttresses as it matures.
 It can be recognised from its huge and stiff leaves.
 The bark is tough and strips easily into big sheets.
-In the past, this has been used as clothing and for lining baskets and bins.
+This was previously used by jungle-folk as clothing and for lining baskets and bins.